 Next pull apart the skin from the chicken breast as shown below.
 It is only loosely connected so this step is easy.

 Then place pats of butter in the pocket you made, and go ahead and add your fresh herbs too.
-If you were using seasoning, you could add that here too.
+If you were using seasoning such as Greek Seasoning Blend, you could add that here too.
 For simplicity, we are using butter, olive oil, herbs, lemons, salt & pepper.

 After stuffing the breast area with butter and herbs, drizzle olive oil on the skin, sprinkle with salt and pepper and rub into the skin.
 This really seasons the skin nicely and makes it extra crispy.
 Fresh, crispy skin straight from the oven is the BEST!

 Cut one lemon into wedges, squeeze lemon juice into the cavity then place the lemon wedges inside the cavity.

 By now you have the funky chicken but I promise, the lumpy butter will melt and you will have a nice roasted bird to serve your family and friends.

 Tuck the wing tips in to prevent scorching and place chicken on a rack in lower third of the oven.
 Bake for 1 hr and 15 minutes or until breast meat registers 160F and thighs register 175F on a thermometer.
 Turn the chicken around half way through the cooking process for even cooking.
 Another way to tell if your bird is cooked is to slice a piece and see if the meat is no longer pink and the juices run clear.
 After cooking, let the bird rest for 10 minutes to allow the juices to re-distribute.
 You may cover with aluminum foil to keep it warm while waiting.